 How does this passion enhance my work?

-Like I mentioned from my own narrative, rock climbing is strategic and takes discipline in practicing and showing up for a physical and mental challenge.
-This helps me then problem-solve and think about long-term projects more effectively at my job, which in turn keeps me engaged at work and excited by what hobby brings to me personally and professionally.
+Like I mentioned from my own narrative, rock climbing is strategic.
+It takes discipline in practicing and showing up for a physical and mental challenge.
+This helps me to then problem-solve and think about long-term projects more effectively at my job.
+Which, in turn, keeps me engaged at work and excited by what hobby brings to me personally and professionally.